A Beginner’s Guide In Startup Project Management For Smart Entrepreneurs

 If you need extra resources, it is better to try and manage them in your plan.
 Instead of delivering below expectations or after deadlines.

 For instance, if you need a professional designer in your team for quality graphics, you must hire one.
 Trying to make do with amateur applications might deliver nothing more than doodles.
+And yes, sometimes the management of the design team requires additional expertise too.

 - Overloading one or few team members: